1K98/unknown/README.md

-# IceHax's CAD/MDT for Fivem RP Communities
+# 1K98 CAD/MDT for Fivem RP Communities

 Hello folks!
 This is a fully ready-to-go C.A.D./M.D.T. system for anyone who wants to use it. it's meant to be used by RP Communities of FiveM, but anyone can use it ;)